Kate Simpson Hayes: Biography

 Catherine Ethel Hayes was born in 1856, in Dalhousie, New Brunswick.
 Her parents were Patrick Hayes, a lumber merchant and storekeeper, and Anna Hagan Hayes, a school teacher.

 Hayes was the first woman journalist in the Canadian West.
 She wrote for the Free Press, Winnipeg, and wrote poetry using the pen name Mary Markwell for the Regina, Saskatchewan Leader.
 A founding member of the Canadian Women's Press Club, she also served as club president in 1906.

 Hayes was opposed to women being given the vote.
 She was a "determined anti-suffragist".
 She was employed by the Canadian Pacific Railway, where she encouraged other women to emigrate to Canada.

 Personal life

-She married Charles Bowman Simpson in 2 June 1882; they had two children before separating in 1889.
+She married Charles Bowman Simpson on 2 June 1882; they had two children before separating in 1889.
 She had a relationship with Nicholas Flood Davin, and they had two children.
 Her children were: Burke Hayes Simpson, Anna W Elaine ("Bonnie") Simpson, Henry Arthur Davin, and Agnes Agatha Davin.

 Kate Simpson Hayes died in Victoria, British Columbia, 15 January 1945.
 Her papers are housed at the Saskatchewan Archives, McGill University, and National Archives of Canada.